 Keeping Cameras Dry for SLR Cameras

 I’ve always shot many of my best personal watercraft action photos with a water resistant SLR camera.
 I selected one that’s easy to hold in one hand while shooting on the fly.
 And its zoom function is better and easier to work with one hand than a smart phone.
 It also shoots burst and has good image stabilization that enables me to take better jet ski photos.

 I also selected my SLR camera size to fit in my chest pouch.
 This harness has a waterproof zippered compartment that sits on my chest outside of my PFD.
 Sturdy plastic snaps secure it in place around my body.

 Fair warning: Unless you’re luckier than me, any pouch you find that could work may need some personal modification.
 For example, mine isn’t waterproof.
 But it is heavy duty enough that most splashes won’t penetrate easily.
 To be extra certain, I’ve lined it with plastic and fabricated a plastic hood over the zipper opening.

 I found my PWC riding gear chest pouch at MEC, but they may be hard to come by.
 Be sure to check out both the hiking and paddling departments.
 Also try a good camera store.
 Or maybe even where you buy fly-fishing gear.
 Good alternatives for keeping your camera from getting wet when not in use are a waist pouch with a large compartment.
 Or even a small backpack that can be worn in front.
 You may also be able to adapt a sling bag or shoulder strap case.
-Check out the selection at Overboard or a Seal Hip Pack.
+Check out the selection at Overboard or Seal.